Why Hire Us?

 1. We Pride Ourselves on Being Accessible

-Every client will have attorney Brad Groene’s cell number, so you can reach your attorney when you need him – not an assistant.
+Every client will have attorney Brad Groene’s cell phone number, so you can reach your defense attorney when you need him – not an assistant.
 Whether you have a quick question regarding your case or need swift legal action, we work fiercely for your benefit and know the importance of offering practical guidance and real-world solutions.

 2. We Hear What You Have to Say

 We know that people come to us during a tough time and we never take that for granted.
 Beginning with your free, initial consultation and until your case is resolved, we will take the time to get to know you and what’s important to you.
 It is how we define ourselves and how we stand out from the rest.
 If keeping your driver’s license is essential to maintaining your job, that will be our priority.
-If you are concerned that a conviction will limit your future job prospects, we will fight to keep it off your record.
+If you are concerned that a criminal conviction will limit your future job prospects, we will fight to keep it off your record.
 Finally, if you were falsely accused, you can be sure that a passionate defense attorney will be by your side, fighting to prove your innocence.

 3. Our Courtroom Skill and Record of Excellence